Effective model for $A_{2g}$ Raman signal in URu$_2$Si$_2$

-This effective phenomenological model can emerge from a realistic microscopic approach when correlations stabilize SL states \cite{Pepin2011,Farias2016} or any other commensurate state with a folded Fermi surface, like e.g., the orbital density waves \cite{Riseborough2012}, Fermi surface instability \cite{Oppeneer2011} or spin-density waves \cite{Das2012}.
-In this work, we do not consider further effects of fluctuations on top of those correlated effects.
-Instead, we focus on low energy Fermi liquid-like excitations of these states with the specific BCT lattice broken symmetry.
+This effective phenomenological model can also emerge from a realistic microscopic approach when correlations stabilize spin liquid states \cite{Pepin2011, Farias2016} or any other commensurate order with a folded Fermi surface, such as spin interorbital density waves \cite{Riseborough2012}, Fermi surface instability \cite{Oppeneer2011} or spin-density waves \cite{Das2012}.
+In this work, we do not consider further effects of fluctuations on top of those already mentioned correlated effects.
+Instead, we focus on the low energy Fermi liquid-like excitations of these states with the specific BCT lattice symmetry breaking.